menloresearch/battery-mcp/README.md

-# Battery MCP Server
+# Material Project MCP Server

-A Model Context Protocol server that provides battery materials validation capabilities.
-This server enables LLMs to verify invented bettery materials are novel and valid or not.
+A Model Context Protocol server that provides materials validation capabilities.
+This server enables LLMs to verify invented materials are novel and valid or not.
+We currently support cathode battery materials.

 <div align="center">
   <img src="./assets/image.png" alt="Image" width="50%">